fastalgorithms/chunkie/docs/getchunkie.rst

 - "CHUNKIE STARTUP: unable to find a suitable compiler for FMM2D." fmm2d mex installation depends on gfortran.
 In case a compiler is not found, the installation will be skipped.
 To install dependencies follow the procedure below based on your OS
+- "mex" redirects to LaTeX compilation.
+This can happen on either MacOS or Linux, and in both situations the path to mex is not correctly set.
+Find your MATLAB installation directory using ``${MATLABROOT}`` on linux, and on MacOS, typically MATLAB is installed at ``/Applications/MATLAB_R(version number)/``.
+  The mex executable can then be found in the ``bin`` directory.
+In the fmm2d make.inc file (if it doesn't exist create one), set ``MEX=<path to mex>``.
+- On MacOS, if you open MATLAB using spotlight, the MATLAB path fails to find the gfortran compiler.
+In order to avoid this issue, we recommend starting MATLAB from the command line, by finding its executable in the ``bin`` directory of your MATLAB installation.

   * MacOS